 Fat Chance is a rollicking game for children that nutrition-conscious parents will love.
 Players move Fat Man pawns around the colorful game board trying to collect as FEW junk food pounds as possible.
 But the temptations are many and it’s hard to resist “pie a la mound”, “mozzarella mess”, “sunday driver” and the “tube steak special” (sic).
 What a combination – Ugh!
 Just imagine what you’ll feel like after stuffing yourself with all that junk! (yuk!)
 If you are lucky, though, you’ll be able to sweat off some of those pounds in the steam bath.
 Then if you challenge another Fat Man to a Weigh-In, he’ll be the one to flip down the scale not you.
 What a relief because the fewer pounds you gain the better your chances are of winning the game of Fat Chance.

-According to boardgamegeek.com, the game was only made in 1978,so I don’t image it was much of a hit.
+According to boardgamegeek.com, the game was only made in 1978,so I don’t imagine it was much of a hit.
 In fact, I don’t recall anyone else I knew having a copy at their house.
-Did anybody else have it?
-That groovy art style fairly screams “70’s” too, doesn’t it?
+Did anybody else have it or remember playing it?
+Certainly someone else must remember this groovy art style that screams “seventies!”

 I honestly don’t remember many of the details about the game, but after reading the above, I distinctly recall that we played the game in precisely the opposite way in our family.
 The object was to get your “fat man” as full of the little “fat food” tokens (from the “Fat Food Fridge”) as possible.
 The player who weighed the most at the end always won.
 This seemed to work out, so I assume the rules functioned OK playing in our unique way.
 Either that or my family was just humoring the kids.